ha5dzs/optitrack-motive-file-converter/README.md

 There is an included Matlab file.
 You just need to specify where the executable is, which directory the `.tak` files are in, and which directory the `.csv` files should go.
 Then it starts a parallel pool, and executes the binary.

-Processing 180 trials in Motive takes about 3 hours.
-Doing the same processing steps with this code takes about 4 minutes on the decent workstation in the lab.
+Processing 180 trials in Motive takes about 3-4 hours.
+Doing the same processing steps with this code takes about 45 minutes on the decent workstation in the lab, depending on how you set the config files.